gonzaarcr/Fildem/README.md

 ## Installation troubleshooting

-If you have any question on to get it to work, please don’t create an issue, use [this discussion](https://github.com/gonzaarcr/Fildem/discussions/33).
+If you have any questions on how to get it to work, please don’t create an issue, use [this discussion](https://github.com/gonzaarcr/Fildem/discussions/33).